top of page

 Mark Goldner

 Our research team at Ny Ålesund, Svalbard, Norway in July 2021.
-From Right: Science Educator Mark Goldner (Roland Hayes School, Brookline MA), Dr. Julie Brigham-Grette (UMass Amherst), Kelly McKeon (PhD student at Wood’s Hole Oceanographic Institute), Xander Kirshen (Masters’ Degree student at Colorado School of Mines)
+From Left: Science Educator Mark Goldner (Roland Hayes School, Brookline MA), Dr. Julie Brigham-Grette (UMass Amherst), Kelly McKeon (PhD student at Wood’s Hole Oceanographic Institute), Xander Kirshen (Masters’ Degree student at Colorado School of Mines)

 In the summer of 2021 I joined geoscientist Dr. Julie Brigham-Grette (of the University of Massachusetts at Amherst) on a research expedition to Kongsfjord near Ny Ålesund, Svalbard, Norway, where she was studying the dynamics of glacial systems there.
 During this expedition I served as a drone operator where I collected hours of video footage of the glacier faces and surrounding glacial features.